Supervisor Responsibilities & Resources

 - Give a tour of the physical surroundings and show where to put personal belongings.

 - Tell the student when and how work performance will be evaluated.

 - Insure that necessary items are completed and returned to Career and Employment Services so the student will be authorized for payroll.
-These may include the Online Employment Agreement, I-9 form, and/or W-4 form.
+These may include the Federal I-9 and/or W-4 forms.